yafernandes/datadog/kubernetes/README.md

   dogstatsd:
     useHostPort: true
 agents:
   # This toleartion allows the agent to be deployed to every node.
+Usually not required for managed clusters.
   tolerations:
     - operator: Exists
 ```